thweasel/Microdrive_Test/README.md

 # Microdrive_test

-This is a test project for Microdrive programming in C
+This is a test project for ZX Spectrum Microdrive, using z88dk libraries.